DanGOTO100/rekoCLI/README.md

     2)Make sure your instance has a role to allow rekognition and S3 permission

     3)Make sure you have a bucket with the images, videos and a SNS Topic ARN and its ServiceRole ARN ready, all in the same region.
-Enjoy!!\n')
+Enjoy!